hackforla/internship/.github/ISSUE_TEMPLATE/linkedin-setup-checklist.md

 I want to have a professional presence and have a space to network and connect with others in order to achieve my career goals.

 ### Action Items
+Check off each of the items as you complete it, adding the content of what you wrote under the item.

 #### Top